5 Steps to Writing Simply

 The best way to get a point across is to take the simplest path.
 This is especially true for non-fiction articles and blog posts, but it can also apply to fiction.

-Here are 5 easy steps to help you write more simply in no time at all:
+Here are five easy steps to help you write more simply in no time at all:

-2. Abolish Adverbs and Adjectives.
+- Use Adverbs and Adjectives Sparingly.
 Instead of giving yourself free reign to write whatever comes into your head (with the intention of editing later), try to be more conscious of your word choices during the writing process.
-Being overly descriptive can detract from the natural beauty of a piece.
-Practice writing with the fewest unnecessary words possible, and soon you’ll find yourself writing more simply, automatically.
-Though you’ll still need to edit your work after the fact, there will be less focus on trimming.
+Overuse of adverbs and adjectives can detract from the natural beauty of a piece.
+Practice writing with fewer flourishes, and soon you’ll find yourself writing more simply, automatically.
+Though you’ll still need to edit your work after the fact, you won’t have to spend so much time trimming.

-3. Get More Bang for Your Buck.
-You don’t need more words.
-What you need are better words.
-For example, I could have named this blog post, “Five Quick and Easy Steps Toward Learning to Write In a Clearer and More Concise Manner,” but that would have sounded counterproductive.
-Instead, I chose the easiest, most direct path.
-“5 Steps to Writing Simply,” is descriptive, yet minimal.
-No matter what you’re writing, look for the best words to fill the job.
-Your reader will thank you for not exhausting their senses.
+- Get More Bang for Your Buck.
+Today’s readers are terribly impatient.
+You don’t need more words; what you need are better words.
+For example, I could have named this blog post “Five Quick and Easy Steps Toward Learning to Write In a Clearer and More Concise Manner.”
+Instead I chose the easiest, most direct path.
+“5 Steps to Writing Simply” is descriptive, yet minimal.
+No matter what you’re writing, look for the best words to fit the job.
+Your reader will thank you for not exhausting them.

-4. Shun Long Sentences.
-It often seems impossible to fit one’s brilliant ideas into short, meaningful sentences.
+- Avoid Long, Confusing Sentences.
+It sometimes feels impossible to fit one’s brilliant ideas into short, meaningful sentences.
 However, when faced with a sentence that is clearly juggling too many ideas, try breaking it up into shorter ones.
-With a little practice, you’ll begin to see that shorter sentences often contain more punch because they get your point across quicker.
+Shorter sentences often contain more punch because they get your point across quicker.
+Try mixing short sentences with an occasional (well-constructed) longer sentence to help vary your writing’s rhythm.

-5. Consider Formatting.
-For fiction, you need white space–that is, the space left between paragraphs that give the reader room to breathe and time to think.
-For articles and blog posts, use specific formatting techniques to give your reader a more streamlined experience.
-Bullet points, numbered lists, bolded key phrases, and manageable chunks of text help the eye move more freely around the page.
-The result will be a simpler, more effective appearance.
+- Consider Formatting.
+Fiction writers use white space—that is, the space left between paragraphs that give the reader room to breathe and time to think.
+Likewise, when writing articles and blog posts, you can use specific formatting techniques to help your reader.
+White space, headers, bullet points, numbered lists, bolded key phrases, and manageable chunks of text help the eye move more freely and more quickly down the page.
+The result is a simpler, more effective appearance.

-The next time you sit down to write, remember these 5 steps to achieving simplicity.
-If you begin implementing them now, you’ll soon notice a difference in the quality of your writing.
+The next time you sit down to write, remember these five steps to achieving simplicity.
+You’ll soon notice a difference in the quality of your writing.

 So will your readers.